AidanSavant/AidanSavant.github.io/content/posts/move_semantics.md

 it doesn't convert into an rvalue reference, but rather an [xvalue](https://en.cppreference.com/w/cpp/language/value_category#xvalue).

-An ``xvalue`` is a value that is identifiable and movable.
+An ``xvalue`` is a expression that is identifiable and movable.
 Let's look at what our code would look like with ``std::move``:
 ```cpp
 class A {